I have a senior family member that may be unsafe in their home. I want to make sure they are well taken care of and are happy.

 Please refer to the information, UNDERSTANDING THE TERM ADL and INSTRUMENTAL ACTIVITIES OF DAILY LIVING (IADL) for a baseline understanding of common activities required for daily living.
 You will find that we take these abilities for granted and often realize that these basic learned activities can be taken away slowly or dramatically, making it difficult to live an ordinary life.
 How we approach simple needs may mean the difference between a senior accepting and rejecting much needed help.

 The Instrumental Activities of Daily Living (IADL) are actions that are important to being able to live independently, but are not necessarily required activities on a daily basis.
 They are activities that can be completed by another to make living on your own possible.

-ADL or Activities of Daily Living refer to the basic activities performed by individuals on a day-to-day basis.
+Activities of Daily Living (ADL) refer to the basic activities performed by individuals on a day-to-day basis.
 Things like walking, eating, going to the bathroom, etc.

 The following five categories are used by most professionals to determine the abilities of an individual to function independently.

 Clean clothing selection and ability to dress one’s self.
 This includes upper and lower body.

 Wash face, brush teeth, comb hair, etc.

 Toileting (going to the bathroom) and/or the ability to self-manage incontinence needs.